You can also use the Partner interface to edit patients.

 recaller) to calculate patient population numbers, generate patient lists, or generate mailings for a certain demographic based on a set of criteria.

-- These fields are related to both the ARRA incentive and PCMH programs.
+- These fields are related to both PCMH and the EHR Medicaid Incentive Program.

-Ethnicity, Race, and Language Lists: The Ethnicity, Race, and Language fields are limited to values accepted by the ARRA Meaningful Use standard.
+Ethnicity, Race, and Language Lists: The Ethnicity, Race, and Language fields are limited to values accepted by national standards.
 You may enter more than one race by using a comma between entries.

 Configuration Options: These fields appear in both the Patient Editor (